mbmorrissey/mbmorrissey.github.io/_pages/teaching.md

 author_profile: true
 ---

+Here are the main modules to which I contribute, and a summary of the materials I deliver:

 ## Quantitative skills

 - BL1102: introducing all our first-years to data handling and visualisation in R via two weeks of practicals.
-This works surprisignly well, in large part because of the School's commitment of a lot of demonstrator support to first year practicals.
 - BL3320: Generalised models sessions to all Biology third year students
 - BL5115: Introductory R and other parts of the quantiative skills delivered to all of our taught MSc students.